Erin Toughill: Boxing career

-Toughill has only one loss before losing her battle against Laila Ali.
+Toughill had only one loss before losing her against Laila Ali.
 Her final boxing match was against Laura Ramsey, whom she defeated previously.
 Toughill's father died three days before her rematch to Laura Ramsey.
-Toughill lost the fight by TKO in the first round and retired soon after with a record of 7–3–1, 1 NC.
+Toughill lost the fight by technical knockout in the first round.
+She and retired soon after with a record of 7–3–1, 1 NC.

-Toughill returned to boxing on January 27, 2019, against Maricela Cornejo losing a unanimous division.
+Toughill returned to boxing on January 27, 2019, against Maricela Cornejo losing a unanimous decision.
 Toughill fought again on May 18, 2019, losing via TKO to Raquel Miller.

 Mixed martial arts career

 After going 1–1–1 in her first three bouts, Toughill won five straight fights before losing due to illegal hits to the spine in the finals of the 2004 Smackgirl World ReMix Tournament to Megumi Yabushita.
-She competed once more and scored a TKO victory over Jen Case in 2006.
+She competed once more and scored a technical knockout victory over Jen Case in 2006.

 In 2007, Toughill retired from both boxing and MMA.
 Toughill came out of retirement from MMA and fought Jan Finney on November 20, 2008, at Palace Fighting Championships 11.
 Despite cutting over 20 lb to make the contracted weight limit, Toughill was victorious and later went on to defeat Karen Williams and Emily Thompson in subsequent events for PFC after a fight with Adrienna Jenkins was cancelled due to injury.